Zulkaifriaz/basicseo/README.md

 **This Plugin has to be released publically yet.**
-# BasicSeo
+# Zulkaif SEO File Manager

 A manual SEO file manager for WordPress.
 Generate and control sitemaps, robots.txt, ads.txt, and other essential SEO files with full transparency and no silent automation.

 ## Description

-**BasicSeo** is a lightweight, manual-control WordPress SEO utility plugin designed to help site owners **generate, preview, and manage essential SEO-related files** without automation side effects.
+**SEO File Manager** is a lightweight, manual-control WordPress SEO utility plugin designed to help site owners **generate, preview, and manage essential SEO-related files** without automation side effects.

 The plugin focuses on **transparency, user control, and WordPress-native behavior**, avoiding silent overrides and respecting existing plugins, files, and configurations.